craigbeeremct/MS-030/Labs.md

 1. Verify that there are more users than before.

-1. Check that Vera Pace (IT) does have an account.
+1. Check that Beth Burke (IT) does have an account.

 1. Check that Arturs Priede (Research) does not have an account.